 Beneficiaries are aligned to the ACO based on the primary care physicians or providers they typically see that are contracted with the ACO.
 BHN is responsible for the cost and care of these beneficiaries throughout the performance year, unless the beneficiary moves to a Medicare Advantage health plan, loses their Medicare coverage or becomes enrolled in a health plan that is primary to Medicare.
-Being part of the ACO requires no action on the beneficiary's part.
+Being part of the ACO requires no action by the beneficiary.